Thanmayeepv/ml-online-shoppers-classification/README.md

 - Number of Features: 17 input features + 1 target variable
 - Target Variable: Revenue (True/False)

-The dataset contains information about user browsing behavior such as page visits, duration spent on pages, bounce rates, exit rates, month of visit, visitor type, and other session-level attributes.
+The data set appears to include information on the browsing patterns of users, such as visits to pages, the duration of time spent on specific pages, the percentage of visits with high bounce rates, exit rates, the month of the visit, type of visitors, etc.

 ---